2019 BC EDI Wave 7 Provincial Report

 At HELP, we consider it a privilege to be able to gather and share important insights into the state of children’s development and well-being in BC.
 The foundation of HELP’s child development monitoring system are data gathered using the Early Development Instrument (EDI).
 The EDI questionnaire has been used in BC since 2004 to collect information about children as they enter kindergarten on five domains of development: physical health and well-being, social competence, emotional maturity, language and cognitive development, and communication skills.
 In British Columbia, we now have one of the most extensive databases about children’s development and well-being, globally.
 EDI data continue to be a critical indicator of how the province is doing with regard to children’s early development and well-being.

-This year we completed our seventh wave of EDI data collection and, today, we are making our most recent 2019 BC EDI Wave 7 Provincial Report public.
+This year we completed our seventh wave of EDI data collection.
+Our most recent 2019 BC EDI Wave 7 Provincial Report was released December 2nd.
 This report provides a review of the trends and patterns in children’s development across the province from 2004-2019.

 Overall, the latest EDI data show that more children are vulnerable both on the summary measure “Vulnerable on One or More Scales,” and on each of the five scales of the EDI, than recorded in our Wave 6 data (2013-2016).
 The number of children categorized as vulnerable on one or more of the EDI scales in BC has increased from 32.2% (from our Wave 6 data three years ago) to 33.4%, and over the long-term, from 29.9% in Wave 2 (2004-2007).
 This represents about 1,500 additional children who are vulnerable on the EDI across the province from 2016 to 2019.